 Lisa and Scott Shaffer are the owners and directors of Shaffer's High Sierra Camp.
 They live about 30 minutes north of San Francisco in the off-season, and have two teenage sons.

-graduated from California State University, Northridge with a degree in health education, and from California State University, Chico with her teaching credential.
-After graduation, Lisa taught for eight years (English, history, P.E., along with coaching track and cross-country) at White Hill Middle School in Fairfax, Marin County, California.
-Since 2001, Lisa has directed camp year-round and it's her passion to hire the best camp staff on the planet so Camp can provide an exceptional experience for each and every camper.
+Lisa graduated from California State University, Northridge with a degree in health education, and from California State University, Chico with her teaching credential.
+After graduation, Lisa taught middle school for eight years in Marin County, California.
+Since 2001, Lisa has directed camp year-round and her vision is that Camp is a place where each camper and staff member will grow and thrive.

 The Shaffers know first hand the lasting and positive value that camp can have on a child's life and are committed to making each camper's experience at Shaffer's High Sierra Camp as fun and rewarding as they would want for their own two children.